hpiwowar/citation11k/analysis/stats.md

-This difference, however, was found to be not statisitically significantly different at the p<0.05 level, using either a t-test on the log of the citation counts or a Wilcoxon rank sum test on the raw citation counts.
+This difference, however, was found to be not statistically significantly different at the p<0.05 level, using either a t-test on the log of the citation counts or a Wilcoxon rank sum test on the raw citation counts.

 <div class="chunk"><div class="rcode"><div class="source"><pre class="knitr R"><span class="functioncall">print</span>(ttest_citedby)
 </pre></div><div class="output"><pre class="knitr R">